alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Example: deactivate a user
 We want to deactivate a user given a user's `id` from an HTTP request (received as a **string**, parsed to an `int`).[^id]

-This HTTP API/user service example is just a convenient boundary; `Result` is useful anywhere you want explicit, composable success/failure (CLI, jobs, message handlers, UI workflows, etc.), but in exception-heavy frameworks you’ll often bridge at boundaries (catch/translate in one direction or the other).
+This HTTP API/user service example is just a convenient boundary; the same idea applies to CLIs, jobs, message handlers, UI workflows, etc.

 ```csharp
 public class User